informatics-isi-edu/hatrac/REST-API.md

 The model supports a hierarchy of nested namespaces while objects and their versions appear only at the leaves of the tree.
-A particular hierarchical name has a simple three-phase lifecycle:
+A particular hierarchical name has a three-phase lifecycle that can oscillate in the latter two phases:

 1. Undefined, until the name is bound
 1. Defined, from the moment the name is bound until deleted